 The American Medical Association (AMA) has determined that physicians not licensed in the U.S. who participate in this CME activity are eligible for AMA PRA Category 1 Credits™.

-The France Foundation is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education and will award an amount of 34.25 contact hours (or 3.425 CEUs) to pharmacists who (1) complete the activity and (2) submit a passing posttest (>75%) and an evaluation form.
+The France Foundation is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing pharmacy education and will award an amount of 31.5 contact hours (or 3.15 CEUs) to pharmacists who complete the activity and evaluation forms.
 These are knowledge-based educational activities.
 The sessions offering ACPE credit will be designated in the registration materials with a Universal Activity Number (UAN) and hours of credit.
 Your CE credits will be submitted electronically to the CPE Monitor; paper certificates are no longer provided.
 CE providers must upload participant information within 60 days from the date the participant completed the live activity.
-To ensure your credit fulfillment, you must submit your credit request NO LATER THAN 45-days from the date this live activity.
+To ensure your credit fulfillment, you must submit your credit request NO LATER THAN 45 days from the date of this live activity.
 Credit requests made more than 60 days after the activity WILL BE REJECTED by CPE Monitor, and are beyond our control.
 For more information about CPE Monitor, please click here.

 Diplomates of the American Board of Medical Microbiology and the American Board of Medical Laboratory Immunology, and Registrants of the National Registry of Certified Microbiologists who are MDs and DOs may earn AMA PRA Category 1 Credit(s)™ toward recertification.
 All other Diplomates and Registrants may claim P.A.C.E.® or FL credits toward recertification.
 Each professional should claim credit commensurate with their level of participation in the activity.
 The California Department of Health Services accepts P.A.C.E.® credits for license renewal.